-- Approval of the parent company financial statements for the year ended December 31, 2023 - Approval of expenses not deductible for tax purposes. - Approval of the consolidated financial statements for the year ended December 31, 2023. - · Appropriation of earnings for the year. - Statutory auditors' special report on regulated agreements and commitments including confirmation of no new agreements. - · Reappointment of Mr. Gérard Lavinay as director. - Reappointment of Ms. Eléonore de Lacharrière as director. - Reappointment of Ms. Malgorzata Hornig as director. - Reappointment of Mr. Hervé Montjotin as director. - Approval of the remuneration policy for the Chairman and CEO pursuant to Article L. 22-10-8 II of the French Commercial Code. - Approval of the remuneration policy for the Deputy CEO pursuant to Article L. 22-10-8 II of the French Commercial Code - Approval of the remuneration policy for directors pursuant to Article L. 22-10-8 II of the French Commercial Code. - Approval of all remuneration paid or awarded to corporate officers in respect of fiscal year 2023 pursuant to Article L. 22-10-34 I of the French Commercial Code. - Approval of the remuneration paid or awarded to Mr. Eric Hémar, Chairman and CEO, in respect of fiscal year 2023. - Approval of the remuneration paid or awarded to Mr. Christophe Satin, Deputy CEO, in respect of fiscal year - Appointment of Alce Expertise as statutory auditors tasked with certifying sustainability information. - Authorization to be granted to the Board of Directors for the Company to buy back its own shares in accordance with the conditions specified under Article L. 22-10-62 of the French Commercial Code, including the term of the authorization, objectives, procedures and cap.
+- Approval of the parent company financial statements for the year ended December 31, 2024 - Approval of expenses not deductible for tax purposes. - Approval of the consolidated financial statements for the year ended December 31, 2024. - Appropriation of earnings for the year. - Statutory auditors' special report on regulated agreements and commitments and approval of these agreements. - Reappointment of Mr. Eric Hémar as director. - Reappointment of Comète as director. - Reappointment of Mr. Christophe Satin as director. - Approval of the remuneration policy for the Chairman and CEO pursuant to Article L. 22-10-8 II of the French Commercial Code. - Approval of the remuneration policy for the Deputy CEO pursuant to Article L. 22-10-8 II of the French Commercial Code. - Approval of the remuneration policy for directors pursuant to Article L. 22-10-8 II of the French Commercial Code. - Approval of all remuneration paid or awarded to corporate officers in respect of fiscal 2024 pursuant to Article L. 22-10-34 I of the French Commercial Code. - Approval of the remuneration paid or awarded to Mr. Eric Hémar, Chairman and CEO, in respect of fiscal year 2024. - Approval of the remuneration paid or awarded to Mr. Christophe Satin, Deputy CEO, in respect of fiscal year 2024. - Authorization to be granted to the Board of Directors for the Company to buy back its own shares in accordance with the conditions specified under Article L. 22-10-62 of the French Commercial Code, including the term of the authorization, objectives, procedures and cap.